-For appointments (even the free consultation) booked more than 24 hours in advance, I require 24 hrs notice, if you wish to cancel.
+For appointments (even the free consultation) booked more than 24 hours in advance, I require 24 hrs' notice if you wish to cancel.
 If you wish to reschedule the appointment, that can be arranged, subject to certain conditions.
-For cancellations with less than 24 hours notice, will incur a cancellation fee of a minimum of $200 to a maximum of $400 (dependent on the therapy session booked).
+Cancellations with less than 24 hours' notice, will incur a cancellation fee of a minimum of $200 to a maximum of $400 (dependent on the therapy session booked).

 If the cancellation is due to an emergency, then there will be no cancellation fee.
 Below is a list of valid and non-valid emergency reasons for cancellation: